CozminDev/Jcompiler/README.md

-# C# Compiler
+# JCompiler

-This is my take at building a C# compiler.
+This is a compiler for a javascript like language built in C#.